MUST READ: Is a bank account necessary to receive a wire transfer?

 How to get a wire transfer depends on how it is sent — a bank, online or in-office transfers.

 Bank-to-bank wire transfers

-Your account should reflect a transaction involving the sender’s bank and the amount you’re expecting.
+once the transfer is completed, your account should reflect a transaction with the sender’s bank and the amount you’re expecting.
 Depending on your bank, you might pay a fee to receive your wire transfer, typically automatically withdrawn from your account balance.

 In-office wire transfers

 For wire transfers through Western Union, MoneyGram or a similar service, your sender typically receives a tracking or money transfer control number (MTCN).